AdaCore/gnatstudio/docs/users_guide/debugging.rst

   link instead of creating a new item.

 :menuselection:`Zoom in`

-  Redisplays the items in the data window with a bigger font.
+  Redisplays the items with a bigger font.

 :menuselection:`Zoom out`

-  Displays the items in the data window with smaller fonts and pixmaps.
-This can be used when you have several items in the window and you can't see all of them at the same time (for example, a tree whose structure you want to see clearly).
+  Displays the items with smaller fonts and pixmaps.
+Use this when you have several items in the browser and you can't see all of them at the same time (for example, a tree whose structure you want to see clearly).

 :menuselection:`Zoom`

-  Allows you to choose the zoom level directly from a menu.
+  Choose the zoom level directly from a menu.

 :menuselection:`Clear`

   All the boxes currently displayed are removed.